Student Performance Review Committee

 B. Program Deceleration/Suspension

 Most courses in the School of Health and Medical Sciences are offered only once in an academic year and serve as prerequisites for subsequent courses.
 In the event of a course failure, a student may not be permitted to take subsequent courses that require the failed course as a prerequisite until the failed course is successfully retaken.
-This could result in the student being temporarily suspended from moving forward in the program until the required prerequisite course has been successfully completed.
-In this case, the student's progression in the program will be decelerated and could, therefore, impact his/his graduation date.
-In order for the student to enroll in other courses for which the failed course is not a prerequisite, the written approval of the department chair is required.
+This could result in the student being suspended from moving forward in the program until the required prerequisite course has been successfully completed.
+In this case, the student’s progression in the program will be decelerated and could, therefore, impact his/his graduation date.
+For the student to enroll in other courses for which the failed course is not a prerequisite, the written approval of the department chair is required.

 Students who are decelerated or suspended from their program of study or have failed a course may be required to register for an Independent Study course or audit courses as part of academic planning.
 Independent Study courses and audited courses have associated fees.
 Please consult the Registrar's office for information about fees associated with Independent Study courses and audited courses.

-In the event that a student is determined by the Dean to pose a danger to faculty, staff, employees, other students, or patients at clinical sites, the student may be temporarily suspended pending further review by the University.
+If a student is determined by the Dean to pose a danger to faculty, staff, employees, other students, or patients at clinical sites, the student may be temporarily suspended pending further review by the University.
 Students who are suspended may be prohibited from entering University premises and/or the applicable clinical site until the situation is resolved and may further be required to undergo a psychiatric evaluation that may include a threat assessment, an anger management assessment and an analysis of whether the student can function effectively in the learning community of the University.
-Access to the University's Internet or other computer systems may also be suspended pending resolution of the situation.
+Access to the University’s Internet or other computer systems may also be suspended pending resolution of the situation.

-C. Learning Plan
+C. Learning/Remediation Plan

-A learning plan is a document that may be created by a department when a student's performance fails to meet any aspect of the SHMS' academic, clinical, or professional performance standards.
-The plan describes how a student's performance has been deficient and outlines steps that should be taken to remediate a deficiency or improve performance.
+A learning/remediation plan is a document that may be created by a department when a student's performance fails to meet any aspect of the SHMS' academic, clinical, or professional performance standards.
+The plan describes how a student’s performance has been deficient and outlines steps that should be taken to remediate a deficiency or improve performance.
 Learning plans may be established independently of, or in addition to, any of the sanctions imposed.
 Failure to fulfill the conditions established in a learning plan may constitute grounds for further action, including dismissal.
-In evaluating whether a student's performance is acceptable following completion of a learning plan, the University may consider the totality of the student's overall performance, both prior to and during the learning plan.
+In evaluating whether a student’s performance is acceptable following completion of a learning plan, the University may consider the totality of the student’s overall performance, both prior to and during the learning plan.

 Grounds for dismissal include, but are not limited to, the following: